Exploring 20 unique mint varieties

 Mojito mint is famous for its classic Cuban mojito cocktail flavour.
 It has wrinkled, light green leaves with a silver tone and slightly fuzzy texture.
 It’s mostly grown and used for cocktails, especially mojitos, but also tastes great in teas!

-Taste: Cool, bright mint with a citrus kick
+Taste: Cool, fresh mint with a lime note

 Flowers: Pinkish white